HewlettPackard/python-opsramp/README.md

   and should be avoided._
   - delete(suffix='', headers={}) -> performs a DELETE to the specified REST endpoint and returns the body of the server's reply. "headers" is an optional dict containing any additional HTTP headers that you want to send.
+  - patch(suffix='', headers={}, data=None, json=None) -> performs a PATCH to the specified REST endpoint and
+  returns the body of the server's reply. "headers" is an optional dict containing any additional HTTP headers that you want to send, "data" is the text body, or "json" is a Python struct to be converted to a JSON string and sent as a body. _Specifying both "data" and "json" in the same call results in undefined behavior and should be avoided._
   - _we will add other http actions if/when a specific need for them arises_